DGG3D/cli-batching-simple/README.md

 ### Using qa-mode to prepare data for the use in the qa-tool

 By using the qa-mode the structure of the output directory will differ from the input directory structure (how it is usually).
-Also the output formats will alwqays be a single .glb file per asset.
-U can still use all the other settings.
-To generate these outputs, use the `-q` flag:
+Also the output formats will always be a single .glb file per asset.
+U can still use the other settings, but there are some requirements for the input assets when using the qa-mode:

+* no assets with backward references in folder structures
+* no nested assets are possible
+* maximum one asset per directory (except only .glb files)

+To generate this output structur, use the `-q` flag:
 ```
 python optimize.py -q
 ```